Cohen testifies Trump told him to commit crime by paying off women

 Mueller’s investigation, which began in May 2017, has resulted in the indictment of more than 30 people and five guilty pleas.

-Reporting by Brendan Pierson and Jonathan Stempel; Writing by Jonathan Oatis and Bill Rigby; Editing by Clive McKeef and Leslie Adler
+Reporting by Brendan Pierson and Jonathan Stempel; Additional reporting by Jan Wolfe in New York and Karen Freifeld in Alexandria, Virginia; Writing by Jonathan Oatis, Bill Rigby and Lisa Shumaker; Editing by Noeleen Walder, Anthony Lin, Clive McKeef and Peter Cooney